grafana/tutorials/content/tutorials/grafana-fundamentals.md

    {filename="/var/log/tns-app.log"}
    ```

 1. Grafana displays all logs within the log file of the sample application.
-The height of each bar encodes the number of logs that were generated at that time.
+The height of each bar in the graph encodes the number of logs that were generated at that time.

 1. Click and drag across the bars in the graph to filter logs based on time.